hwennnn/RideSharing/README.md

 ### Microservices Backend

-Refer to this [README guide](backend/README.md) to start the 3 microsevice servers + 1 express server which acts as anti-corruption layer.
+Refer to this [README guide](backend/README.md) to start the 3 microsevice servers + 1 express server which acts as anti-corruption layer, as well as executing sql setup script.

 ### General-Purpose API Backend